FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_SSO_configuration.md

 ## Accessing Single Sign-On (SSO) attributes

-When your SSO login is successful, your Identity Provider will forward a set of user attributes to the requested Service Provider (<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>).
-The SSO attributes are used by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to configure user account instances, agent sessions, and advanced routing attributes.
+When your SSO login is successful, your Identity Provider will forward a set of user attributes to the requested Service Provider ({{< SecureTransport/componentshortname  >}}).
+The SSO attributes are used by {{< SecureTransport/componentshortname  >}} to configure user account instances, agent sessions, and advanced routing attributes.

 > **Note:**
 >
 > Accessing Single Sign-On (SSO) attributes is not possible when using SSO with Kerberos authentication protocol.
 It is possible only with SAML.

-There are several system attributes that are considered important for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and there are custom mappings for the attributes:
+There are several system attributes that are considered important for {{< SecureTransport/componentshortname  >}} and there are custom mappings for the attributes:

 <table>
    <thead>